 RuM laboratory researches and develops technologies that allow computerized systems to perceive and interpret the world, make decisions, and act.
-We believe that robotics, as well as artificial perception and intelligence, will play an increasingly important role in the future of humanity – in people’s daily lives, in industry and economics, in politics.
+We believe that robotics, as well as artificial perception and intelligence, will play an increasingly important role in the future of humanity – in daily lives, in industry and economy, in politics.
 The goal of EDI RuM is to become a major player in shaping this future.
-A player whose research results and technologies are not only recognized by the scientific community but also contributes to people’s well-being, safety, and health.
+A player whose research results and technologies are not only recognized by the scientific community but also contribute to the well-being, safety, and health of mankind.

 - IoT, wireless sensor networks, smart sensors